CJR-Org/ccjr/README.md

 ## Flags
 ### Custom flags
-`-keeptemp`: Keeps temporary C file
+`-keeptemp`: Keeps the temporary C file generated during transpilation.
 ### GCC Flags
 All GCC flags can be used like normal and will be used when compiling with gcc.
 Flags can be added from CJR directly with the `gccflag()` preprocessor keyword, such as `gccflag("pthread")`.